Aiswarya-prasad/aiswarya-prasad.github.io/_engagement/decolonizing-research-colab.md

 date: 2022-08-04
 ---

-Participated in a workshop exploring the challenges and opportunities in North-South research collaboration.
-During the discussions we identify the barriers to equitable research collaboration and develop strategies to overcome them.
-I contributed to discussions on power dynamics, knowledge production, and capacity building in research partnerships.
+Participated in a workshop exploring challenges and opportunities in North–South research collaboration.
+Discussions focused on identifying barriers to equitable partnerships and co-developing strategies to address them.
+I contributed to sessions on power dynamics, knowledge production, and capacity building in global research networks.